-- Race course is approximately an 8-11 mile loop of single track, multi-track, and grass.
-Mileage changes as conditions and CCFPD rules alter the course CAMBr reserves the right to change the mileage, modify the race course, or delay or suspend the Race, as a result of weather conditions, trail conditions, Racer injury, or Cook County Forest Preserve requirements.
+- Race course is approximately an 8-13 mile loop of single track, multi-track, and grass.
+Mileage changes as conditions and CCFPD rules alter the course CAMBr reserves the right to change the mileage, modify the racecourse, or delay or suspend the Race, because of weather conditions, trail conditions, Racer injury, or Cook County Forest Preserve requirements.

 - No refunds issued due to weather, trail conditions, or for any other reason.
 Your registration fee is gratefully considered a donation to CAMBr's mission to further trail development.
 Every effort will be made to run the race, rain or shine.
 If single track is too wet to ride, Race will be run on multi-track and grass.
 If weather conditions present a danger to the safety of racers or spectators the race will be canceled.
 We will attempt to reschedule, but the scope of planning unfortunately will make that difficult.

 - CAMBr reserves the right to add, delete or combine classes, or age groups, depending on racer turnout, or for any reason.